-Netflix ‘Bloodine’ Season Three Will Be The Series Finale [Spoilers]
+Netflix ‘Bloodine’ Season 3 Will Be The Series Finale [Spoilers]

-Fans of Netflix Bloodline will be disappointed to hear that season three will be the series finale of the gripping story of the Rayburn family in Key West, Florida.
-And not only will Netflix Bloodline have to wrap up all of the tangled storylines in one last season, but season three will only contain ten episodes instead of the intended fourteen.
+Fans of Netflix Bloodline will be disappointed to hear that Season 3 will be the series finale of the gripping story of the Rayburn family in Key West, Florida.
+And not only will Netflix Bloodline have to wrap up all of the tangled storylines in one last season, but Season 3 will only contain 10 episodes instead of the intended 14.
 It seems like a conflict between Netflix and Sony has caused the suspenseful series to wrap up sooner than expected.

 Netflix has been the home for several suspenseful series in addition to Bloodline, says the Inquisitr.
 The Netflix series The Fall, set in Ireland was a mix of suspense and violence, as Gillian Anderson, a police investigator, tracks a serial killer, played by Jamie Dornan, as he terrorizes Dublin.
 Much like the series Bloodline, it is hard to tell the good people from the bad.